thirumurthis/Learnings/maven/custom-plugin/sample-mvn-plugin/README.md

 ```
 - Build the project using `mvn clean install`
 - Use below command to execute the project first one uses the defaultValue from the command
+- If using the `outputDirectory` in the configuration of `maven-plugin-plugin` plugin make sure to package it in jar

 ```shell
 $ mvn org.sample.mvn:sample-mvn-plugin:echo